 Instead of being the team’s leading offensive option, his role will probably that of a LeBron defender, spot-up shooter and situational scorer.
 It’s likely not exactly how he envisioned his career playing out, but it could be what gets the Pacers into the NBA Finals.

-Topics: Guess Who's Back?
+Tags: Guess Who's Back?